davidred/roomeze-api-explorer/source/includes/_users.md

-last_name  | String | The last name of the user email      | String | The email address of the user phone      | String | The phone number of the user city_ids   | Array  | The list of ids of cities in which the user wants to live
+last_name  | String | The last name of the user email      | String | The email address of the user phone      | String | The phone number of the user

 ### Related Resources